 What about ultra-light butyl tubes?

-Some brands have ultra-light butyl mountain bike tubes, which have a weight of about 150-160 grams for the 29-inch version.
+Some brands also sell ultra-light butyl mountain bike tubes, which have a weight of about 150-160 grams for the 29-inch version.
 My estimate is that the rolling resistance of these tubes falls somewhere in between the latex tube and the 225 grams butyl tube.
+This is based on tests of different road bike inner tubes which you can read here: Road bike inner tube comparison

 Do you want to convert to Tubeless?